Please submit a complete H-1B application to OISS at least 120 days in advance of the proposed employment start date.

 Filing the H-1B Petition

-Once the Labor Condition Application has been certified by the Department of Labor, the employer must file an application with the immigration service as a request for permission to employ the foreign national in H-1B status.
+After receiving an H-1B Application from the sponsoring department, OISS will submit a Labor Condition Application (LCA) to the Department of Labor.
+After the LCA has been certified, OISS will file an H-1B Petition with USCIS to request permission to employ the foreign national in H-1B status.

 The H-1B Petition must include: